jboss-fuse/sap-quickstarts/standalone/sap-qrfc-destination-standalone/README.md

 In studying this quick start you will learn:

-* How to configure the Camel runtime environment in order to deploy the JBoss Fuse SAP Queued Remote Function Call Destination Camel component.
+* How to configure the Camel runtime environment in order to deploy the Red Hat build of Apache Camel SAP Queued Remote Function Call Destination Camel component.
-* How to define a Camel route containing the JBoss Fuse SAP Queued Remote Function Call Destination Camel component using the Spring XML syntax.
+* How to define a Camel route containing the Red Hat build of Apache Camel SAP Queued Remote Function Call Destination Camel component using the Spring XML syntax.
-* How to use the JBoss Fuse SAP Queued Remote Function Call Destination Camel component to reliably update data in SAP.
+* How to use the Red Hat build of Apache Camel SAP Queued Remote Function Call Destination Camel component to reliably update data in SAP.
 * How to configure connections used by the component.

 For more information see:

-* <https://access.redhat.com/documentation/en-us/red_hat_fuse/7.0/html-single/apache_camel_component_reference/#SAP> for more information about the JBoss Fuse SAP Camel components
+* <https://docs.redhat.com/en/documentation/red_hat_build_of_apache_camel/4.10/html/red_hat_build_of_apache_camel_for_spring_boot_reference/csb-camel-sap-component-starter> for more information about the Red Hat build of Apache Camel SAP Camel components
 * <https://access.redhat.com/products/red-hat-fuse> for more information about using JBoss Fuse

 System requirements